karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

 }
 ```

-Each of these functions may look reasonable in isolation, but the effect of combining them is that a single URL string
+Each of these functions is reasonable by itself, but the effect of combining them is that a single URL string
-is parsed twice, each time by a different parser, and possibly with inconsistent results.
+is parsed **twice**, each time by a different parser, and the results may not be consistent.
 In other words,
 the hostname verified by `checkHostIsAllowed` might _not_ be the host that `makeAuthenticatedRequest` actually
-makes a request to!
+makes a request to! 😱

-A maliciously-crafted URL could exploit this difference to leak authentication tokens to the attacker's own server;
-indeed, a [recently-disclosed vulnerability][gcp-ssrf] used a similar technique with just such a proxy in order to
-gain unauthorized access to some internal Google Cloud Platform accounts.
-This is a good demonstration of how
-the proliferation of URL standards leads to security vulnerabilities today, even outside of the Swift ecosystem.

 ```swift
 // The call: